mattcheah/cover-letter-snippets/README.md

 - Navigate to the users tab and click the button to create a new user.
 - Fill out the username and password.
 - copy/paste the MongoDB URI for your database and enter your username/password in the appropriate place in the URI.

-## Using Snippets

-Install Cover-Letter-Snippets with `npm i cover-letter-snippets` (Note: Some users may have to install globally `npm i -g cover-letter-snippets`)

-Enter the command `snippets` to start a localhost server that will serve the application on `localhost:3141`.
-A browser will open automatically.

-First, paste the URI (including UN and Password) from your Mlab database and click "Connect to Database".

-If you want to play around with the app, there is an existing database URI string in the form field.
-Please be a good person or I will have to take it out.

-From here you can Add snippets to your database or Build your cover letter.

 ## Adding Snippets